Table of Contents

 Infrastructure and Services Supporting Density

-Both cities have ambitious smart city initiatives.
-Seoul's "Smart Seoul 2030" uses IoT sensors for traffic management, waste collection, and disaster response.
-Hong Kong's "Smart City Blueprint" includes digital infrastructure for real-time air quality monitoring and smart lampposts.
-These technologies help optimize resources in dense environments.
+Both cities have embraced smart city initiatives to optimize resource use.
+Seoul’s "Smart Seoul 2030" plan employs IoT sensors for traffic management, waste collection, and emergency response, enhancing real-time decision-making.
+Hong Kong’s "Smart City Blueprint" includes digital air quality monitoring networks and smart lampposts equipped with environmental sensors and communication technologies, improving urban management in dense environments.

 Quality of Life in High-Density Environments